TAP-GGC/planimals/README.md

 # Planimals:  A game that emphasizes the importance of programming statements
 ## About
-The main objective of this project is to make coding entertaining for participants by simplifying concepts that can be applied to several different programming languages.
-The workshop that goes along with this project has participants dress up and code an unused sprite within the pre-existing game.
-Participants learn how to program a resource management system and simple character movement using variables, if-else statements, and while-loops.
+The main objective of this workshop is to make coding entertaining for participants by simplifying concepts that can be applied to several different programming languages.
+This workshop has participants code an unused sprite within a pre-existing game as they learn how to program a resource management system and simple character movement using variables, if-else statements, and while-loops.
 ## Description

 * Difficulty Level: Easy